 This study identifies four types of unrealistic expectations common to over spenders.
 These expectations are much less evident in consumers who do not have debt problems.
 Here, then, are four lies that over spenders tell themselves when buying things they don’t need:

 Heavy over spenders have a greater tendency to believe that the product which put them into debt is a necessity for their happiness.
 Sure, whiter teeth may give you a confidence boost and a new house might attract more visitors, but for how long?
 This type of purchased happiness won’t last if that’s not who you really are.
 Understanding the why in your spending habits can help you avoid the problems associated with debt at the source.
-If you or someone you know might need help with overspending, you can check out the types of help available to you.
+If you or someone you know might need help with overspending, you can find ways to pay off debt.
 Happiness is not for sale, and you are more likely to end up with payments you cannot make for a feeling rarely associated with debt.